-In both the weighted national sample and across the six regional samples, majorities of the respondents reported that none of the agricultural land they ever owned had lost market value because of government regulations.
+In both the weighted national sample and across the six regional samples, majorities of the respondents did not report any loss in market value because of government regulations.
 At the national level, the majority percentage was 71.4 percent, while in the regions it ranged from a low of 53.2 percent in the West to 78.5 percent in the Southern Plains.
 If we exclude those cases where the surveyed owners said the losses were "small" in size, the percentages are 80.4 percent at the national level and from 64.3 percent to 86.6 percent at the regional.
-That exclusion leaves 14.3 percent in the national sample and from 13.5 percent to 35.7 percent in regions with at least one kind of regulation devaluation that the owners perceived to be "moderate" or "large" in size.
+That exclusion leaves 19.7 percent in the national sample and from 13.5 percent to 35.7 percent in regions with at least one kind of regulatory devaluation that the owners perceived to be "moderate" or "large" in size.